Children and Custodial Settings

 1. Introduction and Duties of Prison Governors

-Prison Governors also have duties under s.11 Children Act to safeguard and promote the welfare of children, and, in a prison context, this will include balancing a child’s right to on-going contact with parents who are held in custody with the need to must be satisfied that any such ongoing contact is safe and in the child’s best interests.
+Prison Governors also have duties under s.11 Children Act to safeguard and promote the welfare of children, and, in a prison context, this will include balancing a child’s right to on-going time spent with parents who are held in custody with the need to must be satisfied that any such ongoing time is safe and in the child’s best interests.

 Her Majesty’s Prison and Probation Service has in place a range of measures to reduce the risks that certain prisoners, especially those convicted of, or charged with, offences against children may present to children whilst in custody.